-LD 1153 An Act to Change in Statute the Areas Represented by the Members of the Board of Trustees of the Cross Insurance Arena from Sets of Municipalities to the County Commissioner Districts of Cumberland County (Sponsored by Rep. Ankeles of Brunswick) Passed to be Engrossed
+LD 1153 An Act to Change in Statute the Areas Represented by the Members of the Board of Trustees of the Cross Insurance Arena from Sets of Municipalities to the County Commissioner Districts of Cumberland County (Sponsored by Rep. Ankeles of Brunswick) Enacted; PL 2025, c.
+68